 denying quantum jumping.
 These papers greatly influenced generations of quantum collapse

 , and H. Dieter Zeh

 On Determinism and Free Will

-(1944), in which he "proves God and immortality at a stroke" but leaves us in the dark about free will.
+(1944), he "proves God and immortality at a stroke" but leaves us in the dark about free will

 As a reward for the serious trouble I have taken to expound the purely scientific aspects of our problem sine ira et, studio, I beg leave to add my own, necessarily subjective, view of the philosophical implications.

 According to the evidence put forward in the preceding pages the space-time events in the body of a living being which correspond to the activity of its mind, to its self-conscious or any other actions, are (considering also their complex structure and the accepted statistical explanation of physico-chemistry) if not strictly deterministic at any rate statistico-deterministic.

 To the physicist I wish to emphasize that in my opinion, and contrary to the opinion upheld in some quarters, quantum indeterminacy plays no biologically relevant role in them, except perhaps by enhancing their purely accidental character in such events as meiosis, natural and X-ray-induced mutation and so on — and this is in any case obvious and well recognized.

 For the sake of argument, let me regard this as a fact, as I believe every unbiased biologist would, if there were not the well-known, unpleasant feeling about 'declaring oneself to be a pure mechanism'.
 For it is deemed to contradict Free Will as warranted by direct introspection.